-The individualist lives by his highest values and would never purposely trade a higher value for a lower value.
+The individualist lives by his highest values and would never purposely trade these for a lower value.
 In addition, he integrates the hemispheres of his brain in a way that allows him to tap the powers of his mind.
 That means his reasoning and intuitive abilities blend together rather nicely.
 When it comes to his life purpose, he takes charge of his thoughts, feelings and actions.

 Objectivism and the Individualist